UWPCE-PythonCert/IntroPython-2017/_sources/exercises/trapezoid.rst.txt

       :param fun: the function to evaluate
       :type fun: a function that takes a single parameter

-      :param a: the start point for teh integration
+      :param a: the start point for the integration
       :type a: a numeric value

       :param b: the end point for the integration